Frequently Asked Questions

 MCAT: 504), it is beneficial to have strong healthcare exposure, solid letters of evaluation, and an upward grade trend to name a few other factors.
 There is no single factor that will result in an invitation to interview or exclusion thereof.

 Interviews for the Paul L. Foster School of Medicine begin in early August and end in mid January.
+Applicants who are selected to visit for interviews are notified promptly.

 No. Interviews for the Paul L. Foster School of Medicine begin in early August and end in mid January.